mchakravarty/CodeEditorView/Documentation/Overview.md

 The view receives here four arguments:

 1. a binding to a `String` that contains the edited text,
-2. a binding to the current edit location (i.e., selection and scroll position),
+2. a binding to the current edit position (i.e., selection and scroll position),
 3. a binding to a set of the currently reported `Messages` pertaining to individual lines of the edited text, and
 4. a language configuration that controls language-specific editing suppport such as syntax highlighting.

-The binding to the edit location and the language configuartion are optional.
+The binding to the edit position and the language configuration are optional.
 Moreover, there is a fifth optional argument that we are not using here, namely, the layout used for the code editor view.

 Moreover, a `CodeEditor` honours the `codeEditorTheme` environment variable, which determines the theme to use for syntax highlighting.